gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 }
 ```

 Our server has stuck on sending to the `inChannel` channel.
 Let’s find out who is supposed to read from this channel.
-After inspecting the code, we should find the following function ([example/server/metrics.go](https://github.com/narqo/postmortem-debug-go/blob/2c42ca73ebd500fe8da1c6ac8ecaf4af143aca78/example/server/metrics.go#L109)):
+After inspecting the code, we should find the [following function](https://github.com/narqo/postmortem-debug-go/blob/2c42ca73ebd500fe8da1c6ac8ecaf4af143aca78/example/server/metrics.go#L109):

 ```
 // starts a consumer for inChannel